luca-rn/Sensors-in-ROS2/README.md

 A directory for a project at Seaonics where I connected to many sensors on a Jetson Orin NX with ROS2 Humble

 ## Basler Cameras
+### Setting up pylon
+The pylon-ros2-camera driver package requires that the library of pylon version 6.2 or newer is installed.
+If you need to install a suitable pylon version, continue with the following steps.
+Otherwise, continue with Setting up the Driver in ROS2(#setting-up-the-driver-in-ros2).

-Setting up the Driver in ROS2
+### Setting up the Driver in ROS2

 1. Clone the driver packages to the relevant src folder